Tyrrrz/YoutubeExplode/ReadMe.md

 var title = channel.Title; // "Blender"
 ```

-You can also get channel metadata by username using `Channels.GetByUserAsync(...)`:
+You can also get channel metadata by username with `Channels.GetByUserAsync(...)`:

 ```csharp
 using YoutubeExplode;